Big 5 Sporting Goods Stock: 8.3%-Yielder’s Q2 Earnings Top Pre-Pandemic Levels

 BGFV stock recently paid a quarterly cash dividend of $0.25 per share, for a yield of 8.3%.
 The payout is the same as what Big 5 Sporting Goods Corp distributed in the third quarter of last year, but it’s up by 150% from the $0.10 it paid out in the third quarter of 2020 and up by 400% from the $0.05 it paid in the third quarter of 2019.
 (Source: “BGFV Dividend History,” Nasdaq, last accessed September 20, 2022.)

-Big 5 Sporting Goods stock’s ultra-high-yield dividend is safe because the payout ratio is just 36.1%, which is way below the 90% threshold I can stomach.
+Big 5 Sporting Goods stock’s high-yield dividend is safe because the payout ratio is just 36.1%, which is way below the 90% threshold I can stomach.

 Big 5 Sporting Goods is a leading sporting goods retailer in the western U.S., where it operates 431 stores in 11 states.
 The name “Big 5” comes from the first five stores the company opened in California.
 (Source: “About,” Big 5 Sporting Goods Corp, last accessed September 20, 2022.)

-The company sells products including athletic shoes, apparel, and accessories, including equipment for team sports, tennis, golf, snow sports, camping, hunting, and fishing.
+The stores sell products including athletic shoes, apparel, and accessories, including equipment for team sports, tennis, golf, snow sports, camping, hunting, and fishing.
 The products include the company’s own private-label items under the trademarks “Golden Bear,” “Harsh,” “Pacifica,” and “Rugged Exposure.”

 Big 5 Sporting Goods Corp Reports Strong Q2 Earnings

-For the second quarter ended July 3, Big 5 Sporting Goods reported revenue of $253.8 million, compared to record second-quarter 2021 sales of $326.0.
+For the second quarter ended July 3, Big 5 Sporting Goods reported net sales of $253.8 million, compared to second-quarter 2021 record net sales of $326.0 million.
 Its same-store sales in the second quarter of fiscal 2022 fell by 22.3% year-over-year but were up by 3.9% versus the comparable period in pre-pandemic fiscal 2019.
 (Sources: “Big 5 Sporting Goods Corporation Announces Fiscal 2022 Second Quarter Results,” Big 5 Sporting Goods Corp, August 3, 2022.)

 The company’s gross profit in the second quarter of fiscal 2022 was $88.9 million, compared to $126.9 million in the second quarter of fiscal 2021.
 The company’s gross profit margin in the second quarter of fiscal 2022 was 35.0%, versus 38.9% in the second quarter of the prior year.